mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 ## 4. The final touches

-This section puts everything together by adding a homepage to the previous example that offers navigation between the two separate pages.
+This section puts everything together by adding a homepage to the example for navigation between the two separate pages.

-To enable easy navigation within your dashboard, we create a page that serves as the entry point for the user.
+For easy navigation within your dashboard, we'll create a page that serves as the entry point for the user.
 On this homepage are two [`Cards`][vizro.models.Card] which serve as tiles that can be customized with a title, some text, and an image.
 These cards link to the subpages within your dashboard using their `href` attributes as `href="/first-page"` and `href="/second-page"`.
 This establishes the navigation links from the homepage to each of the subpages.